 Tennis Betting Online

-For a number of reasons, tennis is a great sport to wager on.
+For several reasons, tennis is a great sport to wager on.
 Being an individual sport makes it very unique from most sports, with its own set of challenges and benefits for handicappers.
 If a player goes down, there’s nobody to replace them.
 Slight injuries, problems in personal lives, fitness levels, coaching changes, and even racket sponsorship changes can make a huge impact on the result of a tennis match.
-Personally, I get more satisfaction from researching and betting on tennis than any other sport.
+I get more satisfaction from researching and betting on tennis than any other sport.

 Rank